Really? Are Labour Pains Mainly in the Brain?

 He says that the main message being looked for isn’t pain; it is “danger”.

-And that opening and closing of gates happen as the brain is deciding if there is a need to protect your body tissues from danger.
+The brain is deciding if there is a need to protect your body tissues from danger.

 So any evidence the brain has that your tissues are in danger increases your experience of pain and any evidence that your tissues are safe decreases, the intensity, and sensation.